dj5301/P8105_hw2_dj2763/HW2.md

 ## Explaination

-17284 observations, 15 variables, 149distinct zip code, and 42 distinct
+17516 observations, 15 variables, 149 distinct zip code, and 42 distinct
 community

-Before the merge, I removed the duplicated ZIP table, resolving rare duplicate rows caused by cross-county mis-entries, such as 11201 (should belong to Kings/Brooklyn) and 10463 (should belong to the Bronx).
-This ensured that after the merge, each ZIP had only one record per month.
+I worked to get clear of the duplicated ZIP table before the merge.
+This fixed rare duplicate rows that were caused by cross-county mistakes, like 11201 (which should have gone to Kings/Brooklyn) and 10463 (which should have gone to the Bronx).
+This made sure that each ZIP only had one record per month after the merge.

-Zillow’s ZORI often excludes ZIPs designated for PO Boxes, work units, airports, and corporate buildings because they often lack available rental samples.
-A small number of “border/suburban ZIPs” (such as 115xx) may be included in the ZIP list, but they fall outside the coverage of the NYC five-county area or the Zillow NYC dataset and are therefore also missing.
+Zillow’s ZORI often doesn’t include ZIPs for PO Boxes, work units, airports, and corporate buildings because they don’t have enough rental samples available.
+There may be a few “border/suburban ZIPs” (like 115xx) on the ZIP list, but they are not in the NYC five-county area or the Zillow NYC dataset, so they are also missing.

-ZORIs for some ZIPs in the early years (2015–2017) were missing, but coverage has increased annually.
-Therefore, when performing year-over-year/month-over-month comparisons, it is recommended to use fixed months and filter out missing data.
+Some ZIPs didn’t have ZORIs in the beginning (2015–2017), but the number of ZORIs has grown every year since then.
+So, when you compare years or months, it’s best to use fixed months and leave out any missing data.